-Aggregation of interests across a group and recognised intermediaries
+15. Aggregation of interests across a group and recognised intermediaries

-Rule 9 will be relevant if the aggregate number of shares in which any person and all persons controlling#, controlled by or under the same control as that person (including any exempt fund manager or exempt principal trader) are interested carry 30% or more of the voting rights of a company.
+Rule 9.1 will be relevant if the aggregate number of shares in which any person and all persons with which it is presumed to be acting in concert (including any fund manager or principal trader which has been granted exempt status) are interested carry 30% or more of the voting rights of a company.

 However, provided that recognised intermediary status has not fallen away (see Note 3 on the definition of recognised intermediary), a recognised intermediary acting in a client-serving capacity will not be treated as interested in (or as having acquired an interest in) any securities by virtue only of paragraph (3) or paragraph (4) of the definition of interests in securities (other than those held in a proprietary capacity) for these purposes.